 Trying to lose weight yet gain chiseled abs and muscles?
 Even though you’ve been watching what you eat, hitting the gym and lifting weights, the numbers on the scale are decreasing but that muscular physique you were going for just doesn’t seem to be happening.

 Losing weight can be great, but what’s the deal?
-Is it possible to lose fat and weight and gain muscle at the same time?
+Is it possible to lose fat and gain muscle at the same time?

 “Essentially yes, people are capable of doing both, but it’s not a very easy thing to do,” said Briana Silvestri, a physician assistant with Banner – University Orthopedic and Sports Medicine Institute in Phoenix, AZ.